fastly/compute-js-opentelemetry/examples/otel-http-proxy/README.md

 npm run start
 ```

-## Use with Compute@Edge local test server
+## Use with Fastly local test server

-Note that it is **not** possible to use this proxy to collect traces from an application running under the [Compute@Edge local
+Note that it is **not** possible to use this proxy to collect traces from an application running under the [Fastly local
 test server](https://developer.fastly.com/learning/compute/testing/#running-a-local-testing-server).

 This is because when named log endpoints are used on the local test server, output is emitted to stdout instead of being